DanielCamSan/Sistemas_Inteligentes_Practica2/README.md

 ---
 ## Display States

-Inside the 'Display_States' folder we can see
-Dentro de la carpeta 'Display_States' podemos ver dentro de un archivo .csv todos los estados posibles (que tienen solucion y que no tienen solucion) de manera grafica para N = 2 (3 Puzzle) y N = 3 (8 Puzzle) mostrando al final el contador de los cuadros dando como resultado 'All States: 24' y 'All States: 362880'.
+Inside the 'Display_States' folder we can see a .csv file with all possible states (which have a solution and which havn't solution) in table for N = 2 (3 Puzzle) and N = 3 (8 Puzzle) showing at the End a counter of all states,('All States: 24' and 'All States: 362880').
-Para N = 4 el csv era demasiado pesado.
+For N = 4 the csv is too heavy.

+## Execution
+### N Puzzle
+- In the root of project open a terminal.
+- Insert the command 'python [file_name].py'.
-### Ejecucion
+### Display States
-- Dentro de la carpeta 'Display_States' States abrir una terminal.
+- Inside the 'Display_States' folder open a terminal.
-- Ingresar en la terminal el comando 'python display_n_puzzle.py'.
+- Insert the command 'python display_n_puzzle.py'.
-- Ingresar el tamaño del puzzle a graficar.
+- Insert the size of the puzzle to graph.
-- Se mostrar el archivo 'N_Puzzle_Output.csv'
+- The file 'N_Puzzle_Output.csv' will be displayed
-- Dentro del archivo se graficaran todas las tablas de los estados, mostrando al final la cantidad de estados posibles.
+- All the state tables will be graphed, showing at the end the number of possible states.